 Bonus Tip: What if it’s a Skype Interview?

 For a Skype or other internet-based interview, there are a few alternative things to do:

-- Test your equipment: Long before it’s time to dial into the meeting, test all of your equipment - your microphone, headphones, webcam and the software itself (if possible).
-While some tech issues can’t be avoided, you want to make sure that none of them is your fault.
+Test your equipment: Long before it’s time to dial into the meeting, test all of your equipment - your microphone, headphones, webcam and the software itself (if possible).
+While some tech issues can’t be avoided, you want to make sure that none of them are your fault.

 After the Interview

 Congratulations!
 You’ve successfully completed your interview, and will thus far have left a great first impression.
 There are only two things left to consider to cement your reputation and help yourself stand out as a prime candidate:

 Shake hands again: Smile, thank your interviewer for their time and shake their hand once more.
 This is a friendly gesture and will leave a positive impression as you exit the building.

 Send a thank-you email: Some recruiters suggest sending a follow-up email not long after the chat, typically within 24 hours.
 This doesn’t need to be complicated - just a message thanking them again for their time and once again expressing your interest in the role.